Subconjunctival Hemorrhages

 Subconjunctival hemorrhages are extravasations of blood beneath the conjunctiva.

-Subconjunctival hemorrhages are absorbed spontaneously, usually within 2 weeks.
+Subconjunctival hemorrhages are absorbed spontaneously, usually within 1 to 3 weeks (1, 2).
 Topical corticosteroids, antibiotics, vasoconstrictors, and compresses do not speed reabsorption; reassurance is adequate therapy.
+No treatment is indicated unless the hemorrhage is associated with certain systemic conditions (eg, thrombocytopenia and platelet dysfunction).

 quizzes_lightbulb_red